keplerlab/fb-bot-framework/README.md

 Sapient Razorfish - sapient
 ```

-Note : Every NLP engine have their own algorithm or ways to train their system.
+Note: Every NLP engine have their own algorithm or ways to train their system.
 In case of `WIT`, they rely on story based mechanism.
 For more information checkout https://wit.ai/

 ### Firebase Default Database